rileytinianov/rileytinianov.github.io/_projects/Submersible/index.md

 ---
 layout: post
-title: Super Heavy Booster Catch (Demo Only)
-description:  (I have never been employed by / affiliated with SpaceX.
-This is for demo use only)
-    Developing the Super Heavy booster catch project involves designing a robust launch tower with "chopstick" arms, advanced control systems for precise booster alignment, and integrating sophisticated software for real-time trajectory adjustments and structural engineering to handle immense forces.
+title: Remote Submersible
+description:
+    This project was made for my junior design class, where we were given a budget of $150 and 6 weeks to make something useful.
+I designed all things mechatronic, including motor/servo integration, circuit design, and Arduino proramming.

 skills:
-  - Structural analysis
-  - Aerodynamic design
+  - PCB Manufacturing
-  - Propulsion system integration
-  - Control Algorithem
+  - 3D Printing
-  - Welding
+  - Rapid Prototyping
-  - Metal forming
+  - Arduino
-  - Thermal simulation
+  - Laser Cutting

-main-image: /project2.jpg
+main-image: /Submarine_Front_Image.jpg
 ---

 ---